 Hybrid's Finished Symphony would damn near be a stock piece of music as a climactic song of triumph, were it not for the 9.5 minute length.

 How about "Dragon's Heartbeat" from the soundtrack of Dragon: The Bruce Lee Story, by Randy Edelman?
 This seems to get used all over the place, most memorably from Elvis Stojko's figure skating routine in the 1994 Olympics.
 Timestamp 1:00 in the link is when it gets memorable, and 1:35 is when it gets epic.

 A similar moment of awesome came when Los Colorados, a Ukrainian polka band, remade "Hot & Cold".

 This is the one of the most awesome pieces of music that ever was or ever will be produced by humankind.
 Listen through once, then listen again when you've found a translation for the lyrics.
 The music is awesome, and the message is awesome.
 Tikvah wins.
-Also, it's the Crowning Music of Awesome for Subliminal and The Shadow themselves, along with the entire TACT Family.
+Also, it's Awesome Music for Subliminal and The Shadow themselves, along with the entire TACT Family.

 As is this, no wonder it was covered as an Easily Forgettable song by Dj Sammy.

 With many people consider music was an important weapon against South Africa's system of apartheid, the protest song "Sun City" by Artists against Apartheid is a powerful moment when a good portion of American and European pop stars musically declared their refusal to play at one of that nation's largest resorts while that tyranny prevailed.
 Imagine of this line in The Eighties were money was supposed to run supreme while about principles about justice were sneered at: "You can't buy me/I don't care what care what you pay!/So don't ask me, Sun City/Cause I ain't going to play!"